 Below is a screenshot I took from Sephora’s Chinese website, clearly showing they stock and sell GLAMGLOW products:

 Because of GLAMGLOW’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetic brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although GLAMGLOW may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.

 Many truly cruelty-free brands have chosen not to sell their products in China because of the country’s animal testing laws.
 Unfortunately, GLAMGLOW refuses to do the same and has decided to put profits before the welfare of animals.

 To sum up, by choosing to sell in mainland China, GLAMGLOW must have their products tested on animals.
 Therefore I would not consider GLAMGLOW to be a cruelty-free brand.